joseenciso/Backpocket/README.md

 - STRIPE_SECRET_KEY
 - STRIPE_WH_SECRET
 ### Deployment in Heroku
-To be able to deploy in heroku is important to create an account, y selecte the closest server to the region you live in.
+To be able to deploy in heroku is important to create an account making sure of selecting the closest server to the region you live in.

 # Features